Australian artist-run initiatives: Victorian artist-run initiatives

 Early examples of artist run initiatives include The Queensbery Street Gallery operated by Melbourne artist Peter Graham in association with Victorian Printmakers' Group between 1973 and 1978.
-Also, West Space which is also part of Contemporary Arts Organisations Australia (CAOS).
-The Yarra Sculpture Gallery, a gallery run by the Contemporary Sculptors Association, was established in 1997, and is one of the earliest ARIs on the Melbourne art scene.
+Still running, as of 2026 are West Space, which is part of Contemporary Arts Organisations Australia (CAOS); and the Yarra Sculpture Gallery, a gallery run by the Contemporary Sculptors Association, was established in 1997, and is one of the earliest ARIs on the Melbourne art scene.

-Current examples of Victorian artist-run initiatives include PORT ART in Port Melbourne, BLINDSIDE, TCB art inc., Kings ARI, The Wandering Room, Rubicon ARI, Platform, Knight Street Art Space and Punk Cafe.
+Other current examples of Victorian artist-run initiatives include PORT ART in Port Melbourne, BLINDSIDE, TCB art inc., Kings ARI, The Wandering Room, Rubicon ARI, Platform, Knight Street Art Space and Punk Cafe.

 Artist-run initiatives in Melbourne, Victoria, are promoted by VIA-n, the Victorian Initiatives of Artists Network, a volunteer network that includes more than 20 ARI organisations spread across metropolitan and regional Victoria.
 In April 2007, VIA-n released a publication on the history of ARIs in Victoria called Making Space in conjunction with simultaneous artist-run events across the state.

 The Australia Council for the Arts has also produced a comprehensive list of Australian artist-run initiatives in operation in 2006.